particle-iot/docs/src/content/tutorials/developer-tools/workbench.md

 From the Command Palette, select **Particle: Import Project**.
 Now that the directory contains a project.properties file, you will be able to import it.

-Now the library will appears in your Workbench window and have Intellisense highlighting.
+Now the library will appears in your Workbench window and have IntelliSense highlighting.

 ### Building Examples - Using CLI